tangix/ci4-zen-zone/rants/tenth-ring-of-hell.md

 Unable to create javax script engine for javascript
 ```

-Reinstallation of OpenJDK, Oracle Java and Tenmurin Java I was close to tears. `java_home` now shows an impressive amount of installed Java run-times, which one to pick?
+Reinstallation of OpenJDK, Oracle Java and Tenmurin Java and I was close to tears. `java_home` now shows an impressive amount of installed Java run-times, which one to pick?

 ```
 msa@verdandi ci4-zen-zone % /usr/libexec/java_home -V